UP

 Picture Gallery of Prince Willem V, The Hague

 The Girl with a Flute exemplifies the popular genre within Dutch painting known as tronie, an antiquated term referring to a specific kind of image popularized by Rembrandt and his followers. tronies were derived from living models, including artists themselves, relatives or colleagues.
 However, their purpose wasn't to function as formal portraits—such portraits were commissioned exclusively—instead, they were kept in the artist's studio, ready to arouse potential buyers' curiosity.
-Old men, attractive young women, "Turks," and valiant soldiers were all customary subjects for tronies.
+Old men, attractive young women, "Turks," and valiant soldiers were all customary subjects for tronien.
 Artists favored attire with an especially exotic appearance, offering an avenue to experiment and display their adept technique—an attribute that represented a distinct hallmark of the professional artist.
-Generally fashioned on a smaller scale and dimension to match a more affordable price range, tronies were eagerly sought by collectors.
+Generally fashioned on a smaller scale and dimension to match a more affordable price range, tronien were eagerly sought by collectors.

 The self-portrait by Frans van Mieris, one of the Netherlands' most accomplished artists, vividly captures the characteristic flair of the Dutch tronie.